MoreShields/Gamba/README.md

 ## Quick Start

-1. Copy `.env.example` to `.env` and fill in your Discord bot token and guild ID:
+1. Copy `.env.example` to `.env` and fill in your Discord bot token
    ```bash
    cp .env.example .env
    ```